Running Warm Up Drills: How to Prepare For Your Workout

 Improves co-ordination

-Wakes up neuromuscular system
+Wakes up the neuromuscular system

 Get your body ready to run fast for your session/workout